anandyes/Exam70-535/notes/Database.md

 * Connection Security using SSL settings and firewall rules

 ### Azure Database for PostgreSQL[^](https://docs.microsoft.com/en-us/azure/postgresql/overview)

 Azure Database for PostgreSQL is a relational database service based on the open source Postgres database engine.
 All features are same as MySQL

 ## Azure NoSQL Storage

 ### Azure Redis Cache[^](https://azure.microsoft.com/en-in/services/cache/)

 Azure Redis Cache, a secure data cache and messaging broker that provides high throughput and low-latency access to data for applications.
 In-Memory data store.

 Azure Redis Cache Tiers:

 * Basic - Single node, multiple sizes, ideal for development/test and non-critical workloads.
 No SLA.
 Size up to 53GB
 * Standard - Two-node Primary/Replica, with 99.9% SLA.
 Size up to 53GB.
 * Premium - Two-node Primary/Replica with up to 10 shards, 99.9% SLA, DR, enhanced security, Redis Persistance, Redis Cluster (Shards data across multiple nodes), VNet deployment for security and isolation.
 For bigger workloads Sizes 6GB up to 530GB.

 ### Azure Table Storage[^](https://azure.microsoft.com/en-in/services/storage/tables/)

 * A NoSQL key-value storage service, schemaless semi-structured datasets.
 Ideal for storing structured, non-relational data.

 Common uses of Table Storage

 * Storing TBs of structured data capable of serving web scale applications
-* Storing datasets that don't require complex joins, foreign keys, or stored procedures and can be denormalized for fast access
+* Storing datasets that don't require complex joins, foreign keys, or stored procedures and can be de-normalized for fast access
 * Quickly querying data using a clustered index
 * Accessing data using the OData protocol and LINQ queries with WCF Data Service .NET Libraries

 Table Storage Components

 * Storage Account - globally unique, part of URI
 * Table - collection of entities
 * Entity - similar to rows, a primary key and set of properties